Ultra-Tech-code/Smart-Contract-Auditing-training-CTF-Article/Damn-vunerable-Defi-Hacks/truster.md

 }`

-In this challenge the vulnerability is with the low level call in the flashloan function.
+In this challenge the vulnerability is with the low level call in the `flashLoan` function.
 `        (bool success, ) = target.call(data);
-        require(success, "External call failed");` With data passed in as parameter, we can put in a malicious code into it and make a cal to it.
+        require(success, "External call failed");` With data passed in as parameter, we can put in a malicious code into it and make a call to it.

 here we create a contract to exploit the `TrusterLenderPool` contract